 Hi!
 My name is Junhyoung Chung.

 I am currently a research intern at Krafton AI.
 I obtained my M.S. degree in Statistics from Seoul National University, advised by Professor Gunwoong Park.
-Previously, I obtained my B.S. degree in Statistics and Economics from the same university.
+Previously, I obtained my B.S. degree in Statistics and B.A. degree in Economics from the same university.

 My academic goal is to develop principled statistical methods that distill essential structures from imperfect and complex data.
 I aim to bridge the gap between theoretical rigor and practical applicability with the following objectives: